Introducing time tracking in your company can be challenging. Here is a step-by-step guide to help you implement team time tracking effectively.

 Although tasks are known for reaching a halt in the absence of proper time tracking tools, you do need to realize that it’s not micromanagement.
 Time tracking is, in fact, a game of enabling and empowering fellow team members to assess their vulnerabilities and do better in the long run.

 On that note, I am all up for ethically using time tracking tools with a responsibility to show for it.
-Those companies that go hands-on into implementing strict geofencing time tracking and monitoring employees’ browser and computer monitor activity, tend to do more harm rather than harnessing the spirit of productivity.
+Those companies that go hands-on in implementing strict geofencing time tracking and monitoring employees’ browser and computer monitor activity, tend to do more harm rather than harnessing the spirit of productivity.

 Good luck, and have fun handling those projects like a champ!